-The 2022 Wimbledon women's singles starts on 27th June and the tournament has a rich history of shock results.
+The 2023 Wimbledon women's singles gets underway on Monday 3rd July and the grass-court showpiece has a rich history of shock results.

 American star Chris Evert was a force to be reckoned with during the 1970s and 1980s, winning at least one Grand Slam title every year from 1974 to 1986.